SwastikChamp2/AudioControlApp/README.md

 # Help me build this feature and win a bounty of $50

-An Android application that enables simultaneous audio playback from multiple apps with individual volume control.
+An Android application that enables simultaneous audio playback from multiple apps with individual volume control on a barebackbone UI (UI is not important now)

 ## Bounty: $50